top of page

 European Writing Retreats with Historic Charm

-Settings that demand you are a little more elaborate with your adjectives.
-Think Positano blue and Mallorcan light.
+Settings calling for a little more elaborate adjectives.
+Positano blues and Mallorcan light, come to mind.

 Finca Serena – Mallorca, Spain

 Between olive groves and lemon trees, you’ll write in a Garden Suite with French doors opening onto your own patch of earth.
-Long afternoons of local white wine and a desk view are creatives of rhythmic sentences.
+Long afternoons of local white wine and a desk with a view are catalysts for rhythmic sentences.

 Le Sirenuse – Positano, Italy

-A Sea View Junior Suite frames the Amalfi coast like a film still from The Talented Mr Ripley.
-That view from a Le Sirenuse balcony should come with an added charge.
-Early summer mornings mean languid writing over espressos.
-Late nights and cliffside lights nudge you into love scenes or tragedies you never planned.
+The window of your Sea View Junior Suite frames the Amalfi coast like a film still from The Talented Mr Ripley.
+That view from your Le Sirenuse balcony should come with an added charge.
+Early summer mornings mean languid writing over shots of espressos.
+Late nights and cliffside lights may nudge you into love scenes or maybe it's tragedies.
+Either way it'll be very good.

 Secluded Writing Hideaways for Deep Focus